mjevans93308/avoxi-demo-app/README.md

 - Implement RPC support using gRPC or Twirp
 - Examine whether a more robust security device besides Basic Authentication should be explored.
 JWTs might be an option, but could also just be too much hassle for what they would provide.
 - Better testing coverage, specifically around the api package
 - Work with team where requests will originate to start sending `X-Request-ID` header so that we can log specific request details.
-Currently the only useful identifying data being sent with each request is the IP address, which is probably too sensitive for logging in production code.
+Currently the only useful identifying data being sent with each request is the IP address, which is too sensitive for logging in production code.
 - Add makefile support.
 - Replace static Go map with standalone storage solution whose memory footprint can be more easily monitored and managed.